 4. Build a community and contribute to it

-You’d be right to say that this involves aspects of both the above mentioned points.
+You’d be right to say that this involves aspects of both the above-mentioned points.
 Let’s take the example of Bhutan.
-The country surveys its citizens across nine key indicators to observe contentment and fulfillment, social vitality and connection being one.
+The country surveys its citizens across nine key indicators to observe contentment and fulfilment, social vitality and connection being one.

 Even the Government of Victoria, British Columbia has been participating in what is known as a Happiness Index Partnership and it has been observed that people in Greater Victoria who don’t get the opportunity to mingle too much socially, still feel less stressed.
 This is attributed to the sense of community that has been promoted in the area, 31% claiming their lives were “not very” or “not at all” stressful.